Tag Archives: taxes

 • Student to teacher ratio at the secondary level: 21 students for every teacher.

 Something was missing, however, to this reporter’s eye: Salaries.
-Small print said, “Staff Salaries and Benefits: To view the contracts for each of D300′s employee groups, go to www.d300.org/human-resources/contracts.”
+Small print said, “Staff Salaries and Benefits: To view the contracts for each of D300’s employee groups, click here.
+[This link was updated 6/25/13 with the most current contract; the numbers recorded in this blog were current in 2009].

 OK.
 So I did.